Public health officials enlist youth to slow the rapid spread of COVID-19 among young people in Seattle

 But laying blame and wagging fingers isn’t the best way to inspire anyone — young or old — to take precautions, say health officials and youth advocates.

-“It’s a lot harder to accept information if you’re being scapegoated or if someone is pointing a finger at you,” said Shulka.
+“It’s a lot harder to accept information if you’re being scapegoated or if someone is pointing a finger at you,” said Shukla.
 “And all youth are not a monolith.
 Not everyone is being reckless.”

 The two-person team at Public Health – Seattle & King County coordinating the youth-driven COVID prevention campaign are seeking to change the tone, acknowledging how difficult it can be for young people to cut themselves off from their social networks and offering support and safer alternatives.

-Note: Correction: This story previously included an incorrect spelling of Anya Shukla’s name.